microsoft/azuredevopslabs/labs/vsts/monitor/readme.md

 ## Pre-requisites

-In order to complete this lab you will need-

-- Visual Studio 2017 virtual machine provided by Microsoft.
-Click the button below to launch the virtual machine.
+In order to complete this lab you will need Visual Studio 2017.
+Click the button below to deploy a VS 2017 Community VM from the Azure marketplace.

-  <a href="" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>
+<a href="https://portal.azure.com/#create/Microsoft.VisualStudioCommunity2017onWindowsServer2016x64" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>

+{% include note.html content= "If you do not have an Azure subscription, you can sign up one for Free [here](https://azure.microsoft.com/en-us/free/){:target=\"_blank\"}" %}

 - **Visual Studio Team Services account**.
 If you don't have one, you can create from [here](https://www.visualstudio.com/team-services){:target="_blank"}

-- **Visual Studio 2017** or higher version

 - You can use the **[VSTS Demo Data generator](http://vstsdemogenerator.azurewebsites.net/Environment/Create){:target="_blank"}** to provison a project with pre-defined data on to your Visual Studio Team Services account.
 Please use the ***My Health Clinic*** template to follow the hands-on-labs.